irineos/Roman-Numerals/README.md

 Repeats this process till decimalNumber equals 0.
 In the end romanNumeral will be the roman representation of decimalNumber.

-**Note that this algorithm doesn't check if the roman number is valid.**

 - String parse(String) : takes a Roman Numeral in the form of String as parameter and return the corresponding integer value